Up to 60% off sofas & mattresses — limited‑time deals.

 How long should I wait after unboxing?

-Allow 48–72 hours for full expansion before making a final comfort call.
+Allow 48–72 hours for full expansion before you make a final comfort call.

 Previous post